darrelmiller/api-manifest/draft-miller-api-manifest.md

 Each Request Info object MUST contain a `uriTemplate` {{URITEMPLATE}} and a corresponding HTTP `method`.
 The values are used to identify an operation defined in the API description referenced in the Api Dependency {{api-dependency}}.
 If the API Dependency {{api-dependency}} contains a `apiDeploymentBaseUrl` then uriTemplate values that resolve to a relative reference MUST be relative to the `apiDeploymentBaseUrl`.
 The `dataClassification` property is a list of URIs used to indicate privacy classifications of the data being transmitted via the HTTP request.

+Request Info objects can optionally contain a `runtimes` property which is a JSON object that represents a map of Runtime objects {{runtime}}.
+Each Runtime object provides a set of additional information to guide specifically identified runtime engines about when and how they can make HTTP requests.
+Each key in the map SHOULD be registered in the IANA API Manifest Runtime registry that is created by this specification.

+## Runtime Object {#runtime}

+Runtime objects contain three optional properties that are JSON arrays.
+If the property is present the array MUST contain at least one value.

+### constraints property

+The `constraints` property has an array of Request Constraint objects {{requestConstraint}} that the runtime engine can use to determine when it is allowed to make the request.

+### inputTransforms property

+The `inputTranforms` property has an array of Data Transform objects {{dataTransform}} that the runtime engine can use to manipulate input values into a format compatible with the API request.

+### outputTransforms property

+The `ouputTranforms` property has an array of Data Transform objects {{dataTransform}} that the runtime engine can use to manipulate HTTP response representations into a format suitable for consumption by the runtime engine.

+## Request Constraint Object (#requestConstraint)

+The Request Constraint Object contains a `type` property that is a JSON String.
+The value SHOULD be understood by the runtime engine in order to limit when the runtime engine will make a HTTP request to the API.
+If the property `mandatory` is set to `true` then the runtime engine MUST understand the value of the `type` property and respect the semantics of the constraint.
+Additional configuration information can be provided in the `config` property to assist the runtime engine in evaluating the constraint.

+## Data Transform Object (#dataTransform)

+Data Transform objects contain a `type` property that identifies a data transformation process that the runtime engine SHOULD understand.
+The `config` property is used to provide additional information for the runtime engine to perform the transformation of either the API request or response.

 ~~~ cddl

 apiManifest = {